Environment

 Fertilizer salt buildup

-Excess fertilizer or mineral accumulation from tap water builds up in the rhizome's fine feeder roots and scorches the thin, patterned leaves it feeds, producing crisping unrelated to humidity or watering frequency directly.
+Excess fertilizer or mineral accumulation from tap water builds up in the rhizome's fine feeder roots and scorches the thin, patterned leaves it feeds, producing crisping unrelated to humidity or watering frequency directly, and often showing up as a fairly uniform browning across many leaf edges at once rather than a pattern tied to light or airflow.

 Direct sun or heat exposure

-Direct sun, or proximity to a heating vent or radiator, dries and scorches the delicate leaf tissue rapidly, typically affecting whichever leaves happen to be closest to the window pane or vent grille rather than the plant as a whole.
+Direct sun, or proximity to a heating vent or radiator, dries and scorches the delicate leaf tissue rapidly, typically affecting whichever leaves happen to be closest to the window pane or vent grille rather than the plant as a whole, which is a useful clue for telling this cause apart from a room-wide humidity problem.

 How to Fix It